daanvanhecke/ops3-g05/deelopdracht cisco/packet tracer oefeningen/2.3.2.3/stappenplan.md

 * To test whether all interfaces are down, go to the user EXEC mode and use `show ip int br`
 * Repeat these steps for switch 2 and 3.
 Keep in mind that step 4, changing the hostname, requires you to change `S1` to the appropriate hostname.
 * In steps 13 and 14 we only enable synchronous logging on the console line.
 If you'ld like to prevent console messages from interrupting command entry on other lines, simply add the `logging synchronous` to those lines.

+###Part 2: Configure VLANs, Native VLAN, and Trunks

+######Step 1

+See the assignment for instructions on how to create the VLANs on the switches.

+Use the `show vlan` command in privileged EXEC mode to check whether the vlans were created with the appropriate name.

+######Step 2

+For switch 1:

+1. In global configuration mode: `int fa0/6`
+2. `switchport mode access`
+3. `switchport access vlan 10`
+4. `no sh`

+For switch 3:

+1. In global configuration mode: `int fa0/18`
+2. `switchport mode access`
+3. `switchport access vlan 10`
+4. `no sh`

+######Step 3

+Use the following commands on all 3 switches on fa0/1 and fa0/3

+1. switchport mode trunk
+2. switchport trunk native vlan 99
+3. no sh

+######Step 4

+Using the Addressing Table, configure the management interface on all switches with the appropriate IP address.